tlu8592/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  The closure is on line 56.
+The console.log line is nested within the secondary function within personalDice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  Whatever name that is entered as the argument of personalDice will remain the same.
+The newRoll variable within the temperate literal within the console.log will change, since there is math method of random.

 c.
 What is the lexical scope of `newRoll`?

+  newRoll is in the function scope of the nested function within personalDice.

 ### Task 3 - Stretch Goals